digidomic/NZBFonkey/readme.md

 Enter your sabnzbd ip address, port and the api key.

-Upload the index.php to your webserver and you are ready to got.
+Upload the index.php to your webserver and you are ready to go.